Voltage Transformer (Three-Phase)

 Dependencies

-To use this parameter, set the parameter Specify magnetization inductance state by to .
-Magnetic flux
+To use this parameter, set for the parameter Specify magnetization inductance state by meaning Magnetic flux.

 |